Order Welcome Kit

 Documentation • independent verification

-• Independent grading via institutes such as IGI or GIA (where applicable)
+• Independent grading via institutes such as IGI or GIA (optional)

 The goal is clarity: what was made, how it was made, and what you are receiving.